GreenMountainPower/spring-cloud-netflix-microservices/README.md

 }
 ```

-The `server.port` property for the "client" modules are set to 0 to facilitate starting up multiple instances.
 The `src/main/resources/application.yml` file also has the below entry

 ```bash
 eureka: